Rays vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have put together a 28-6 record in games they were favored on the moneyline (winning 82.4% of those games).
+- The Rays have been favored on the moneyline 35 total times this season.
+They've gone 28-7 in those games.

-- When playing as moneyline favorites with odds of -125 or shorter, Tampa Bay has a 28-5 record (winning 84.8% of its games).
+- Tampa Bay has gone 28-7 (winning 80% of its games) when playing as moneyline favorites of -120 or shorter.

-- Based on this matchup's moneyline, the Rays' implied win probability is 55.6%.
+- The Rays have a 54.5% chance to win this game based on the moneyline's implied probability.

-- Tampa Bay has played in 36 games with a set over/under, and have combined with its opponents to go over the total 19 times (19-14-3).
+- In the 37 games in which oddsmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 19 times (19-15-3).

-- The Rays have covered 100% of their games this season, going 4-0-0 against the spread.
+- The Rays have covered the spread in each of the four games they have played with a set run line.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.